francesc/rails-translate-routes/README.md

 To pass several YAML files to rails-translate-routes you can pass an array of paths:

     ActionDispatch::Routing::Translator.translate_from_file(I18n.available_locales.map { |locale| "config/locales/#{locale}/routes.yml" }, { :prefix_on_default_locale => true })

-## Translation of routes inside engines

-If you need to translate routes inside a mounted engine, like the example below:

-    MyEngine::Engine.routes.draw do
-      match "route_to_translate" => "controller#action", :as => :to_translate
-    end

-    Rails.application.routes.draw do
-      match 'untranslated' => ...

-      mount MyEngine::Engine => "/my_engine"
-    end

-    # You want to get routes like this
-    # ---------------------------------
-    untranslated  /untranslated(.:format) home#index
-    my_engine     /my_engine              MyEngine::Engine

-    Routes for MyEngine::Engine:
-            to_translate_en  /en/translated(.:format)     my_engine/controller#action {:locale=>"en"}
-            to_translate_fr  /fr/traduit(.:format)        my_engine/controller#action {:locale=>"fr"}

-All you need to do is to add rails-translate-routes to your engine gemspec and use the option :custom_route_set as follows

-  # inside your engine/config/routes
-  ActionDispatch::Routing::Translator.translate_from_file('config/locales/routes.yml', { :custom_route_set => MyEngine::Engine.routes })

 ## Testing